Padaek

 Padaek or padek (Lao: ປາແດກ) is a traditional Lao condiment made from pickled or fermented fish that has been cured.
 It often contains chunks of fish and is thicker, as well as more seasoned than fish sauce.
 Unlike other versions of fish sauce in Southeast Asia, padaek is made from freshwater fish, owing to the landlocked nature of the former kingdom of Lan Xang.
-Padaek is used in many Lao dishes, most notably tam maak hoong.
+Padaek is used in many Lao dishes, most notably green papaya salad (tam maak hoong).